School Programs Staff

 Our Teacher Naturalists are dedicated professionals committed to supporting Common Core and Next Generation Science Standards through inquiry, observation, adventure, and discovery.

-Lead Teacher Naturalist.
+Lead Teacher Naturalist, Senior Teacher Naturalist.
 Witakae, of Viking descent, was raised in the great city of Fairfield.
 Erik has led Westminster Woods in the adoption of cutting edge pedagogy and excellent character development programs.
 Wita has over fifteen years of experience in the Outdoor School industry and is a certified Leadership Trainer through Lawrence Hall of Science BEETLES program.
 His favorite activities include scouring the web for bombastic pundits, investigating the philosophical nature of reality and watching the Ultimate Fighting Championship.

-Teacher Naturalist.
+Lead Teacher Naturalist.
 Chivo is originally from Southern California and moved to Northern California as a transfer student to obtain his degree in Communication Studies from Sonoma State University.
 After graduating, Chivo spent the next year working in Skagway, AK, as a rock climbing and zip line guide, field instructor for an outdoor science school in Southern California, and Multi-Sport instructor at a summer day camp in Oakland, CA. Finally, he has landed here in Occidental to call these woods his home.
 His hobbies include cooking, rock climbing, reading, creating new friendships and spending time with friends and family.

+School Programs Coordinator.
 Petunia grew up in Texas on the banks of the Buffalo Bayou, but moved west to California for college, where he studied Communications and Classics at Santa Clara University.
 After graduation, he bounced around the globe for two years leading active travel trips with Backroads.
 He then kicked off his environmental education career at the nearby Walker Creek Ranch.
 He loves backpacking, board games, books, podcasts, and water polo.